Roman Dziadkiewicz

 between people, devices, interfaces, procedures and situations.

-Instead of the model of the solitary creator and the finished work,
+Instead of the capitalistic model of the solitary creator and the finished work,

 a production kitchen appears — a director's table,